skeoop/skeoop.github.io/labs/Lab1-checklist.md

 For testing software, always test a variety of cases, including "edge cases".
 Test these cases:

 * Game with upperBound 1.
 * Game with upperBound 2.
-Need to play several times.
+Need to play several times to test secret = 1 and 2.
 * Game with upperbound 4.
-Need to play several times.
+Need to play several times to test different secrets.
 * Game with upperBound 101.
 * Game with upperBound 2,000,000,000 or Integer.MAX_VALUE (see below for why this is tricky)

-## Push and Verify
+## Push to Github and Verify

 1. Verify that you have committed your code locally:
     ```shell